Avoid plastic in water by harvesting the rain

 Already plastic microparticles have been found widely in seafood and it's rapidly getting worse.

 We find ourselves trapped between the proverbial devil and the deeply polluted blue sea; we are encouraged to eat more food from the oceans, particularly for the omega-3 content but told to avoid it because of plastic and PCB contamination.
-Luckily current research shows that from plants is far more effective than first thought.
+Luckily current research shows that from plants it is far more effective than first thought.

 Tea bags